Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Examples

-For the case with $\epsilon = 0.5$, and following the same steps as in Example 1, Figure \ref{example2_bode} shows the magnitude of response $\| \hat{T}_{wz}(j\omega) \|_2$ for the open-loop system, the closed-loop system with optimal controller $\Tfs{K}^\star_{100}$, and the closed-loop system with sub-optimal controller $\Tfs{K}^\star_0$.
-Figure \ref{example2_controller_bode} is a Bode plot the $2\times 2$ matrix transfer function $\Tfs{K}_{100}^\star$ as well as $\Tfs{K}_0$.
-Finally, Figure \ref{example2_performance_attained} shows the convergence of performance $J_n^\star$ as $n$ is increased.
+Figure \ref{example2_bode} shows the magnitude of response $\| \Tfs{T}_{wz}(j\omega) \|_2$ for the open-loop system, the closed-loop system with optimal controller $\Tfs{K}^\star_{50}$, and the closed-loop system with sub-optimal controller $\Tfs{K}_0$.
+Figure \ref{example2_controller_bode} is a Bode plot the $2\times 2$ matrix transfer function $\Tfs{K}_{50}^\star$ as well as $\Tfs{K}_0$.
+Finally, Figure \ref{example2_performance_attained} shows the convergence of objective $\gamma_n^\star$ and lower bound $\check{\gamma}_n^\star$ as $n$ is increased.
 These results prompt many of the same general conclusions as in Example 1.
-The optimal controller does indeed adhere to the passivity constraint, as is evident from Figure \ref{example2_controller_bode}, and we note that the numerical performance achieved with $\Tfs{K}_{100}^\star$ is nearly three times better than that of the sub-optimal design, $\Tfs{K}_0$.
-The closed-loop frequency response at optimality is also markedly different from that achieved with the sub-optimal controller.